awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 .. _dynamodb-update-item:

-Update an Existing Item in a Table
+Update an existing item in a table
 ==================================

 You can update an attribute for an item that already exists in a table by using the |ddbclient|'s